krwhynot/LogoCraft_AzureWeb/cline_docs/progress.md

     - Infrastructure deployment workflow updated (100% for this refactor).
     - Unneeded workflows deleted.
 - **Security Model**: Shifted to function-generated SAS (via connection string) for initial simplicity.
+- **Local End-to-End Testing**: Successfully completed with SWA CLI and Azurite.
-- **Deployment**: Pending first deployment of the simplified architecture.
+- **Deployment**: Pending first deployment of the simplified architecture to Azure.
 - **Documentation**: Updated for simplified architecture (project brief created, system patterns, tech context, progress updated).

-Current focus: Completing the refactoring for a simplified Azure Static Web App architecture with an integrated function using SAS token (via connection string) authentication.
-Next steps involve deploying this simplified architecture and conducting end-to-end testing.
+Current focus: Local testing of the simplified Azure Static Web App architecture (with integrated function using SAS token via connection string) has been **successfully completed**.
+Next steps involve deploying this simplified architecture to Azure and conducting end-to-end testing in the cloud environment.